What are Scholarships and Grants for Navajo People?

 Navajo and Native American Students

 Aside from the Navajo-specific scholarships and grants, students with an American Indian heritage are given the opportunity to apply to financial aid programs that are set up for those from all tribes.
+People living in Arizona, New Mexico and Alaska natives, or those with Alaskan backgrounds, are more likely to apply for these programs due to the increase in Navajo populations in those areas.

 In order to be eligible for a Navajo or Native American scholarship, the student needs to be enrolled as a member of a federally recognized tribe.
 A Certificate of Indian Blood or other legal document can be used to show proof of membership in a tribe that is recognized in the U.S.